logzio/logz-docs/_source/user-guide/infrastructure-monitoring/p8s-remote-write.md

 title: Configuring remote write for Prometheus
 permalink: /user-guide/infrastructure-monitoring/p8s-remote-write.html
 flags:
-  logzio-plan: community
+  logzio-plan:  pro enterprise
   Beta: yes
+  Beta: yes
 tags:
   - metrics integrations
 contributors:
   - yberlinger
 ---
+_draft_

 To send your Prometheus application metrics to a Logz.io Infrastructure Monitoring account, use remote write to connect to Logz.io as the endpoint.
 Your data is formatted as JSON documents by the Logz.io listener.

+### Planning ahead

 If you have multiple Prometheus server instances, you'll have to add Logz.io as an endpoint for each instance.

 By default, all metrics in your Prometheus server(s) will be sent to Logz.io.
 To drop or send specific metrics, add Prometheus labeling before enabling the remote write, or as part of the remote write configuration.
 You can read more about Prometheus relabeling tricks <a href ="https://medium.com/quiq-blog/prometheus-relabeling-tricks-6ae62c56cbda" target="_blank">here. <i class="fas fa-external-link-alt"></i> </a>

-* TBD: Set parallelism level for sending data - how many connections to open to the remote write listener.
+* _TBD_: Set parallelism level for sending data - how many connections to open to the remote write listener.
 While the default is 1000, but we recommend configuring much fewer connections.

-* TBD: This is set in the configuration file.
+* _TBD_: This is set in the configuration file.
 Parameter for # of connections (more data --o--> more channels) Sending data - best practice in configuring connection channels:

-* TBD: If you have both Prometheus & Grafana, you can activate a dashboard as part of the remote write configuration that will show you the queue size and how many metrics you're sending.
+* _TBD_: If you have both Prometheus & Grafana, you can activate a dashboard as part of the remote write configuration that will show you the queue size and how many metrics you're sending.
 If your queue size increases, it might be necessary to open an additional channel.

 You can read more about Prometheus Remote Write Tuning <a href ="https://prometheus.io/docs/practices/remote_write/" target="_blank">here. <i class="fas fa-external-link-alt"></i> </a>